GhostQinMo/Algorithm/README.md

 # Algorithm
-Daily algorithm, like this every day.
+Daily algorithm, like this every day